Chukkappam & Mutton Roast

 3. Reduce the flame and keep stirring.

-4. When flour clots to form a single ball, put off the flame.
+4. When flour clots to form a single ball, turn off the flame.

 5. Beat black cumin seeds with egg.

-6. When flour cools completely, add egg mixture and knead the dough till it turns soft.
+6. When the flour cools completely, add the egg mixture and knead the dough till it turns soft.

-7. Make lengthy snake like structures and cut small balls using hands.
+7. Make lengthy snake-like structures and cut small balls using your hands.

 8. Press each ball once to get small plastic button shapes.